 Firms Hurting Themselves with Their Business Models

 Complementing the slow economy, regulatory restrictions and tough competition are international firms’ business models.
 Most international firms have high fees and cost bases, but the worth of their brand and their ability to command higher fees isn’t the same in China as it is back home and in more established markets.
 Therefore, their higher price tags are simply a harder China sell.
 And with local firms improving their quality while keeping prices low, U.S. firms appear to be facing a long-term challenge on multiple fronts to wining work in China.

 Senior Western-trained Chinese lawyers have been driven to local firms because they felt a lack of support and understanding from their firm’s network.
 This is a result of the numerous discounts and price reduction requests proposed by Chinese clients — often rejected by main offices overseas.
 The risk of potential conflicts with existing U.S. clients who are paying more is also a challenge.
 As Chinese lawyers feel that they don’t have control over their clients’ work, relationships and resources, they believe that they’re better off leading Chinese firms where they can control their own finances and futures.

 Chinese offices of international law firms also feel disconnected from their headquarters as the latter in some cases don’t understand China’s legal market.
 As a result of these challenges, decisions made outside of China, especially those related to hiring and strategy, fail in achieving their purpose.

 The Bottom Line

 U.S. law firms will need to adjust to the unique competitive landscape that is China.
-As Kriegler reports, firms like Jones Day are already doing by boosting business efficiency.
+As Kriegler reports, firms like Jones Day are already doing this by boosting business efficiency.
 However, those that don’t may very well meet the fate of firms like Vinson & Elkins.